 For many students, “academic support” or “extra help” in high school meant working with a tutor to “fix” something, or to make up for a gap in understanding.
 At Princeton, “academic support” is more like “academic coaching”: the most successful Princeton students take advantage of opportunities outside of a classroom to enhance their performance.
 Explore the kinds of resources available to you from the very beginning to become an even better learner.
 Our academic support resources are available to all Princeton students and do not require additional fees.

 When you have course-related questions, the first person to turn to is the instructor, either in the form of your preceptor or the faculty member in charge of the course.
 They will be pleased that you asked for clarification of a concept or for insight into problems on tests and papers.
-Additional resources include the McGraw Center for Teaching and Learning, which offers group and individual peer tutoring in introductory chemistry, economics, mathematics, physics, and statistics, one-on-one consultations with trained specialists to help you understand your own study habits, and much more.
+Additional resources include the McGraw Center for Teaching and Learning, which offers group and individual peer tutoring in introductory chemistry, computer science, economics, mathematics, physics, and statistics, one-on-one consultations with trained specialists to help you understand your own study habits, and much more.
 The Writing Center offers student writers free one-on-one conferences with experienced fellow writers trained to consult on writing projects in any discipline.

 Princeton University Library offers many learning and research resources, including a Personal Librarian Program, pairing a librarian with each student.
 You'll receive an introductory email from your Personal Librarian at the start of the semester.